pranigopu/pranigopu.github.io/docs/philosophy/human-consciousness-and-free-will.md

 To be conscious is to be an integrated being of mind and body, wherein the components of consciousness are integrated into the inseparable whole that is the consciousness.
 Our awareness is the locus of our self, and we are self-determined since (1) we are aware, self-aware and thus capable of focussing our awareness onto our own conscious processes (i.e. our conscious processes are fundamentally subjectable to the focus of our awareness) and (2) our awareness — being a fundamental feature of our self and the fundamental feature of our consciousness — is an essential factor (ultimately and potentially the fundamental factor) in our conscious thoughts and actions.
 The basis of free will is the focus of our awareness.

 # Integrating free will to causality
-## Free will as an extension of causality
+## Free will is an extension of causality
 In ["The principle of causality" from _Metaphysics_](https://pranigopu.github.io/philosophy/metaphysics/#the-principle-of-causality), the principle of causality is given as follows:

 _Causality is the law of identity applied to actions, and by extension, events (which are the result of the actions and interactions of two or more entities).
 An entity's action can exist neither apart from its identity nor in contradiction to its identity, which is to say that an entity can only act according to its identity.
 By extension, a subset of existence can only change according to the identities of the entities acting and interacting within it._